 Resulting compiled JSim model file: Baroreflex.mod in downloaded archive

-Resulting compiled JSim project file: Barorflex.proj in downloaded archive
+Resulting compiled JSim project file: Baroreflex.proj in downloaded archive

 CV dynamics model CellML Version:

 Original CellML version: download at – THIS – CellML exposure

 Modifications: One modification was made to allow the original CellML version to be imported into JSim and a second modification was required for model compilation.
 The first modification was made in the OpenCell environment while the second was performed in the JSim environment.